-As of December 31, 2016, the Company's principal activities were conducted mainly through SuperCom Ltd, LCA and safend that were acquired at the beginning of 2016, Supercom Inc. and through SuperCom Tanzania and SuperCom Ecuador that were acquired in December 2013 as part of the acquisition of the SmartID division.
+As of December 31, 2017, the Company's principal activities were conducted mainly through SuperCom Ltd, Alvarion Ltd, Prevision Ltd, Safend Ltd, SuperCom Inc. and LCA Inc.

 c.
 Concentration of risk that may have a significant impact on the Company: